Background Checks

 Whether you’re a business owner or employee, you rely on your company’s solvency to maintain your livelihood and your lifestyle.
 Incomplete new hire or retention background checks can put you at risk.

 While states have limits on use of criminal background information in employment, that does not restrict an employer’s responsibility to do comprehensive background checks to assure they protect their staff, their customers and their business.
 FBI fingerprint checks are not complete or comprehensive.
-Without a thorough background check, at best you may make a bad hiring decision: at worst your employees, customers or organization could suffer irreparable harm.

 Leave a Reply